 (g) any other moneys that may lawfully be received by the Council.

-[Section 18 amended by No. 49 of 1996 s.
+[Section 18 amended: No. 49 of 1996 s.
 57; No. 77 of 2006 Sch.
 1 cl.
 100(1).]

 19. Investing part of Fund, powers as to

-Where any money forming part of the Fund is not immediately required for the purposes of this Act, the Council may, with the approval of the Treasurer of the State invest it in any investments authorised by law as in force immediately before the coming into operation of the Trustees Amendment Act 1997 1 as those in which trust funds may be invested.
+Where any money forming part of the Fund is not immediately required for the purposes of this Act, the Council may, with the approval of the Treasurer of the State invest it in any investments authorised by law as in force immediately before the coming into operation of the Trustees Amendment Act 1997 as those in which trust funds may be invested.